 It started a few years ago when my friends Annie and Heather suggested we do a Santos Dolls class together.
 So we did, in Heather's Studio here in Cape Town.
 I went on to get Misty's Unfurling book which had paper clay assignments, together with Stephanie Lee's and Judy Wise's book and I also took Stephanie's online class.
 Plus I've been dabbling here and there but it was really in Misty's last class, Make Do Art, that working with this medium started to make sense to me and I started to fall head of heals in love with making these incredible little souls.
 Being distracted with clay this year has been an incredible place for me to creatively play when I'm taking myself far too seriously.
-There is something so nurturing when we grant ourselves permission to play, especially creatively play, regardless of the outcome...
+There is something so nurturing when we grant ourselves permission to play, especially creative play, regardless of the outcome...
 I'm never quite sure how they will turn out but that's part of our journey together.
-Each one has captivated my heart and mind.
+Each one has captivated my heart, soul and mind.

 They are quite intuitive and each one seems to be deeply soulful and seems to carry their own unique soulful story - one I want to hear and one I want to tell.
 I've totally fallen in love with these mysterious Soul Bearers.